CarlosVecina/Dystopic_Investment_AIgents/README.md

 ![Looker screen](./imgs/looker_screen.png)

-Here we have an screenshot of this project running Docker containers:
+Here we have an screenshot of this project running Docker containers.
+They are defined in the `docker-compose` file, while two Docker images are created in `Dockerfile` and `Dockerfile_ingestion`.

 ![Project Doecker containers](./imgs/docker_containers.png)